mhenke/CFML-in-100-minutes/cfml100mins.markdown

 </cfscript>
 ```

 It's also possible to go through a loop and step over more than one value at a time.
-The following examples will step through the loop and increase the 'loop' index by two for each time through the loop.
+The following examples will step through the loop and increase the "loop" index by two for each time through the loop.

 #### Tag